We believe college tuition should and can be free, just as it is in increasing numbers of states and communities across

 We have designed the briefing book to help state policymakers think through the elements of making college tuition free.
 Accordingly, it contains advice on funding, building support, drafting policy, and many proven examples of successful programs.
 Throughout the briefing book CFCT outlines different provisions we believe will produce a return on a state’s investment, which more than justify the establishment of such programs.

 This document, however, does not suggest there is only one path states must follow to make their colleges tuition free.

 SUPPORT FOR FREE COLLEGE TUITION CONTINUES TO RISE AMONG ALL DEMOGRAPHICS.
 CHECK OUT OUR LATEST POLLING.

 The latest results from the Campaign for Free College Tuition’s exclusive quarterly survey of national attitudes are in!
-Starting shortly after the 2016 election and as late as September of this year, 800 - 1000 adult Americans were asked if they strongly supported, somewhat supported, somewhat opposed, or strongly opposed the idea of state (or the federal government) providing free tuition at their colleges or universities for anyone who was academically qualified.
-In the most recent polling strong support for state programs rose to a high-water mark of 47% -- up 12% since CFCT started national polling in December 2016.
-Combining results from those who Strongly or Somewhat support the idea, 78% of the public now approves of the idea of free college tuition, also the highest level since CFCT polling began.
+Starting shortly after the 2016 election and as late as November of 2017, 800 - 1000 adult Americans were asked if they strongly supported, somewhat supported, somewhat opposed, or strongly opposed the idea of state (or the federal government) providing free tuition at their colleges or universities for anyone who was academically qualified.
+In the most recent polling strong support for state programs rose to a high-water mark of 50% -- up 15% since CFCT started national polling in December 2016.
+Combining results from those who Strongly or Somewhat support the idea, 81% of the public now approves of the idea of free college tuition, also the highest level since CFCT polling began.

 Free Tuition for the Win is a report for candidates running for state elected office by The Campaign for Free College Tuition.
 In our research, we solicited the input and feedback of candidates, campaign managers, experts in higher education policy, students, and more.